naccdata/nacc-flywheel/docs/development/index.md

     pants run project_management/src/docker::
     ```

-Note: don't use `pants publish` with Gears, you need to use the `fw gear` commands to push to the FW instance instead.
+Note: don't use `pants publish` with Gears, you need to use the gear commands below to push to the FW instance instead.

 ## Working with a gear